 Each year, there are more than seven billion aluminium aerosol cans produced worldwide.
 Almost half of these are deodorant sprays, with hair sprays and foams making up about one fifth.
 The rest is used in preserving sensitive household, pharmaceutical and food products.

 Aluminium aerosols work perfectly for recycling and the circular economy.
-Made from high-purity aluminium, used aerosols are a particularly sought-after for recycling.
+Made from high-purity aluminium, used aerosols are particularly sought-after for recycling.

 Aluminium foil provides a total barrier to light, moisture and aroma.
 It thus extends the shelf life of foodstuffs, care products or medicines.
 Today, it is found in every conceivable market, including sterile beverage cartons, sachets, pouches, lids, wrappers, blister and strip packs and foil containers.

 Typically, aluminium is rolled to a thickness of less than 0.2 millimetres.
 The thinnest aluminium foil is a mere 0.006 millimetres (6 microns) thick, less than a human hair while still performing as an absolute barrier.
 Foil thicknesses have been reduced between 28 to 40% without compromising the quality of the contents.

 Conceived as a replacement for tin foil, Robert Victor Neher took out a patent in 1910 for the continuous rolling process.
 He opened the first aluminium rolling plant in Kreuzlingen, Switzerland.
 By 1911, Bern-based Tobler began wrapping its Toblerone chocolate in aluminium foil.
 By 1912, Maggi was using aluminium foil to pack soups and stock cubes.
 This was the start of widespread use of aluminium foil in packaging.

 Aluminium foil's manifold applications